 It's pretty well documented—when I had to go to Texas and do the executed prisoner [John Joe Amador].
 It was very traumatic, with his family taking the body from the morgue and we took the body to a little shack in the woods and cast his head there.
 It was all very stressful.
 His body was still warm.
 When I cast his face, his skin still reacted to the temperature of the water.
 He got goose pimples and that came out in the cast.
 That was probably the most outstanding.

-The idea of commemorating someone who was convicted of a capital offense like John Joe Amador is considered quite controversial.
+Here in the US, the idea of commemorating someone who was convicted of a capital offense like John Joe Amador is considered quite controversial.
 Talk about why you did that.

 I wouldn't have done it if I thought the guy was guilty.
 The evidence wouldn't have stood up anywhere other than Texas.
 The whole point of it was I believed they were killing an innocent man, and that's what that was all about.
 I'm not glorifying what he is supposed to have done, I'm pointing out how horrible the death penalty is.